abubalo/lux-db/README.md

 - **Configuration Management**: Storing configuration settings or application preferences that can be easily accessed and modified

-- **Data Caching:** Use it as a caching mechanism for frequently accessed data.
+- **Data Caching:** Utilize as a caching mechanism for frequently accessed data.

 - **IoT Data Storage**: Storing and managing IoT (Internet of Things) device data in scenarios where a lightweight database is suitable for the scale and complexity of the data.